Many colorful speech bubbles with the word Blah

-I have lost count of the number of sponsorship proposals that feature – even open with – the sponsorship seeker’s mission statement.
+I have lost count of the number of sponsorship proposals that feature – even open with – a non-profit’s mission statement.
 These are the same proposals that usually follow up the mission statement with fifteen pages of why you’re so worthy of sponsorship.

 I’m really sorry to have to break it to you, but your mission statement is not a useful marketing tool.
 Sponsors don’t care.